MericD/Bitcoin-Transaction-Parser/README.md

 ## Motivation
 This script was developed to analyze the op_return fields of bitcoin transactions on different contents and to find illegal activities.

+## More Information

+After the corresponding transactions have been filtered, the found transactions are saved in a SQLite Database with their corresponding information.
+Finally, the transactions can be graphically displayed with the seaborn library.

 ##  Installing
 Further development requires python3 and pip3.